Bodega Garzon - Albariño - 2016

-This is one of my favourite wines to talk about and I can go on about it for hours.
-Uruguay is one of those places that's not really on the tourist radar and so not many people know about it.
-It's literally just across the river from Buenos Aires and a convenient place to visit if you happen to be living in Argentina and need to get your visa renewed.
-Luckily we did because it's definitely one of my favourite places in the world.
-It's kind of like a mini Argentina, great people, food and of course wine but with beaches!
+Winemaking etc: Uruguay is one of those places that's not really on the tourist radar and not many people know much about it.
+It's just across the river from Buenos Aires and a convenient place to visit if you happen to be living in Argentina and need to get your visa renewed.
+Luckily we needed ours renewed because we found one of our favourite places in the world.
+It's like a mini Argentina.
+Great people, food and, of course, wine - but with beaches!

 One of the coolest things about the vineyard is the extraordinary level of detail they have gone to.
-After measuring every variable there is (sunlight, soil, drainage, slope etc etc) they planted more than 1,000 small vineyard blocks which cover the hillside slopes and benefit from varying micro-climates, different levels of humidity, and intense canopy management.
-This allows the vines to develop with maximum exposure to the sun providing rich, expressive fruit.
-The vineyards are surrounded by forest, rocky soils, boulders and natural palms.
+After measuring every variable there is (sunlight, soil, drainage, slope etc) they planted more than 1,000 small vineyard blocks which cover the hillside slopes.
+These smaller blocks ensure that each vine benefits from the varying micro-climates, different levels of humidity and intense canopy management.
+They then develop with maximum exposure to the sun providing rich, expressive fruit.
+The vineyards are surrounded by forest, rocky soils, boulders and natural palms."